Install a GRID driver on compute-optimized and vGPU instances (Windows)

 Important

 • Command Type: Select PowerShell.
+Both Bat and PowerShell command types are supported.

-• Command Content: Enter or paste your command.
+• Command: Enter or paste your command.

 • Cloud Assistant command for vgn6i-vws, vgn7i-vws, and sgn7i-vws instances: